ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ## Lab 1: Cluster Creation, Data Ingestion and Exploration
-This Lab will focus on enabling the participants to Create a free ADX cluster, and ingest data into the cluster - One click ingestion of historic data , write some KQL queries and maintain dashboard for visualization
+This Lab will focus on enabling the participants to Create a free ADX cluster, and ingest data into the cluster - One click ingestion of historic data , write some KQL queries and maintain dashboard for visualization.

 Challenge Description Est. Time

 Challenge 1 Create a free ADX cluster and load Data from Azure Storage 25 Min